trampgeek/moodle-filter_ace_inline/README.md

 that runs numpy and matplotlib, displaying any output graphs as images in addition to any text output.
 This final example needs to have numpy and matplotlib installed on the jobe server; they're not there by default.

+## Change History

+ * Version 0.5, 21 September 2022.
+Introduced new attributes *stdin-taid* and
+   *file-taids* to allow standard input or file contents to be loaded from text areas within the same page.
+Also added the capability of switching to dark mode both at a system default level and within any particular instance of the filter.